 Consultation: Boxed Warning guidance

-The TGA is seeking comments from interested parties on the proposed guidance for the use of Boxed Warnings for prescription medicines.
+The TGA sought comments from interested parties on the proposed guidance for the use of Boxed Warnings for prescription medicines.

-The public consultation paper seeks written submissions from interested individuals and representatives from industry, consumer and health professional groups.
+The public consultation paper sought written submissions from interested individuals and representatives from industry, consumer and health professional groups.

 - Consultation: Boxed Warning guidance (pdf,199kb)